michal-h21/make4ht/README.md

 # Configuration file {#configfile}

 It is possible to globally modify the build settings using the configuration file.
-New compilation commands can be added, extensions can be loaded or disabled and settings can be set.
+It is a special version of a build file where the global settings can be set.

+Common task for the configuration file can be declaration of the new commands, loading of the default filters or specification of a default build sequence.

+One additional functionality not available in the build files are commands for enabling and disabling of extensions.

 ## Location

-The configuration file can be saved either in `$HOME/.config/make4ht/config.lua` or in `.make4ht` in the current directory or it's parents (up to `$HOME`).
+The configuration file can be saved either in the `$HOME/.config/make4ht/config.lua` file, or in the `.make4ht` file placed in the current directory or it's parent directories (up to the `$HOME` directory).

 ## Additional commands